Climate change in Europe: Extreme weather events

 The observed increase in extreme weather events in Europe, from 1964 to 2015.

 Satellite image comparison showing the effect of the 2018 heat wave on agricultural fields in Slagelse, Denmark.

 The summer of 2019 brought a series of high temperature records in Western Europe.
 During a heat wave a glaciological rarity in the form of a previously unseen lake emerged in the Mont Blanc Massif in the French Alps, at the foot of the Dent du Géant at an altitude of about 3400 meters, that was considered as evidence for the effects of global warming on the glaciers.

 The summer of 2023 was the warmest on record globally, the average European temperature that summer was 0.0.83 °C above average.

+In June 2026, a widespread European heatwave pushed daytime temperatures above 40 °C in parts of southern and central Europe, with unusually high overnight temperatures persisting in many areas.
+The World Meteorological Organization reported that large parts of the continent experienced conditions far above seasonal norms, while attribution studies linked the severity of the event to human-caused climate change.
+The heatwaves created drought.
+Climate change made it 80 times more likely in western Europe and 40 times more likely in eastern Europe.
+Many countries have restricted water use, wildfires spread across Europe and agriculture was hit hard.
+The drought reduced the flow of water in the rivers, cutting the generation of hydropower and reducing the movement of ships, which can increase food and energy prices.

 Effects on flora

 In the aftermath of the 2003 heat wave, researchers noted how the alpine ecosystems of Italy were affected.
 Namely, the heat wave "triggered a rapid expansion of vascular plant species at the expense of mosses in peatlands".
 Peatlands are known to be supreme carbon-storing environments, and thus alterations caused by anthropogenic climate change poses a threat to long-term climate stability.